Best Drift Car In Forza Horizon 5 Guide

 But before we get to our picks for the best drift cars Forza Horizon 5 has to offer, here are a few things you have to consider, especially if you’re new to drifting or just new to the Forza Horizon series in general.

 Upon starting your career in Forza Horizon 5, you’re given a choice of three cars: Toyota GR Supra, Chevrolet C8 Corvette Stingray, and the Ford Bronco.

-The Ford Bronco is out of the question (even though it is technically capable of drifting to a certain extent), which leaves us with the Toyota GR Supra and the Chevrolet C8 Corvette Stingray.
+The Ford Bronco is out of the question unless you want to go offroad (even though it is technically capable of drifting to a certain extent), which leaves us with the Toyota GR Supra and the Chevrolet C8 Corvette Stingray.